 - Pour water into Instant Pot®.
 Insert a steamer basket insert or trivet in the bottom of the pot.
 Stand 1 rack of ribs, upright, curving rack to follow curved edge of pressure cooker.
 Repeat with remaining racks of ribs, overlapping edges to fit all rib racks in pressure cooker.
 Close and lock lid.
 Turn vent to Seal position.
 Press Meat button and set cook time to 25 minutes.

-- Use Natural Pressure Release for 5 minutes; turn vent to Quick Pressure Release to release any remaining pressure.
-Carefully transfer ribs to large rimmed baking sheet.
+- Use Natural Pressure Release for 5 minutes; then carefully open vent for Quick Release to release any remaining pressure.
+Carefully transfer ribs to large rimmed baking sheet lined with foil.
 Discard liquid.
-Let ribs cool.
-Cover and refrigerate for at least 4 hours, or up to 24 hours.

 - Preheat broiler.
 In saucepan, heat oil over medium heat.
 Sauté shallots and garlic until fragrant, about 1 minute.
 Add broth; bring to boil over medium-high heat.
-Boil until reduced to 1 cup, about 10 minutes.
+Boil until reduced to about 1 cup, approximately 15 minutes.
 Whisk together hoisin sauce, brown sugar, wine, cornstarch, five-spice and pepper.
 Briskly whisk into broth mixture; cook, stirring for 2 minutes, or until thickened.

 - Reserve about 1/3 of the sauce.
 Brush some of the remaining sauce all over ribs on baking sheet.
-Broil for 8 to 10 minutes, turning and brushing with sauce, occasionally, until ribs are browned and coated.
+Broil for 8 to 10 minutes, turning and brushing with sauce, until ribs are browned and coated.
+Watch carefully so they dont burn.
 Transfer to serving platter.
-Sprinkle with onions.
+Sprinkle with green onions.
 Serve with reserved sauce as a dip.

 - If you want that classic red BBQ pork colour, add a few drops of red food colouring to the sauce to tint it.

-- If you like your ribs with a little kick, add 1 tsp chilli garlic paste into the sauce along with the hoisin mixture.
+- If you like your ribs with a little kick, add 1 tsp chili garlic paste into the sauce along with the hoisin mixture.

 - Dont have Chinese cooking wine on hand?
 You can use dry white wine, dry sherry, or unseasoned rice vinegar.